dhmspector/ZeitSatTrack/README.md

 - Miscellaneous Satellites

 ## Adding to the Default Sources
-The data format for the _ZeitSatTrack_ data source file is a JSON file with an array of group stanzas that contain the names and URLs of TLE files, for example:
+The data format for the _ZeitSatTrack_ data source file is a JSON file with an array of group stanzas  that contain dictionaries with the names and URLs of TLE files, for example:

 ```json
 [{